oussama123-ai/Sentiment_Analysis/README.md

 Training is done in `Sentiment_Analysis.ipynb` notebook.
 The trained model will be saved to `models/classifier_model/finbert-sentiment`.
 You can find the training parameters in the notebook.

+# Challenge :

+we will work on facilitating the process of use soon , by programming a digital interface through which it is possible to obtain results for analyzing people's speech in a fast and sophisticated manner.